 Elements of Inclusion

-SIP’s approach to inclusion is derived from Tony Booth and Mel Ainscow’s paper in 2002 titled ‘Index for Inclusion: Developing learning and participation in schools’ as well as other seminal works on managing sustainable change in educational organizations including Michael Fuller’s ‘Coherence: The right drivers in action for schools‘.
+SIP’s approach to inclusion is derived from Tony Booth and Mel Ainscow’s paper in 2002 titled ‘Index for Inclusion: Developing learning and participation in schools’ as well as other seminal works on managing sustainable change in educational organizations including Michael Fullan’s ‘Coherence: The right drivers in action for schools‘.

 At SIP, we believe that a sustainable model of inclusion can be achieved when change is infused in the trifecta of policy, practice and culture of an educational organization by a cohesive leadership team.